 - tell your friends, family, neighbours and colleagues about how serious number plate theft is and how easy it is to help

-- see if your local area has a Victoria Police Eyewatch page and share our updates
+- follow your local area’s Victoria Police Eyewatch page and share our updates